sirkostya009/shoe-store/README.md

 # Shoe Store

 ### Description
-Shoe store is a set of microservices and a React app that allows potentional customers to browse, buy and review shoes.
+Shoe store is a set of microservices and a React app that allows potential customers to browse, buy and review shoes.

 ### Running
 To run the project, you need to have docker installed.
 Then, run the following command: